 Our crew are all passionate about the reef and sharing its secrets and beauty with you, on an amazing day tour to the outer reef.
 They’re also fond of birds and all creatures great and small!More Info

 Wavelength has a fleet of 3 boats.
 Wavelength 4, 5 and 6.
 All have been designed to provide maximum comfort during your transfer to and from Port Douglas to the outer Great Barrier Reef.More Info

 Our shop is at 6/43 Macrossan Street in the centre of Port Douglas.
 Drop in and say hello to our friendly team.
-Check in for your Great Barrier Reef adventure is at Crystalbrook Superyacht Marina on Wharf Street, s short walk from the centre of Port Douglas.More Info
+Check in for your Great Barrier Reef adventure at the boat at Crystalbrook Superyacht Marina on Wharf Street, a short walk from the centre of Port Douglas.More Info

 Wavelength is the longest running reef operator in Port Douglas apart from Quicksilver.